stw32/PulseWaveform/README.md

 Waveforms heavily influenced by noise are more likely to yield inaccurate features and should be removed.
 The peak detection algorithm (`find_w`) outlined above excludes major artefacts but is unlikely to detect subtler deformations in morphology due to less pronounced movements (e.g speaking).
 Therefore, a cleaning step to assess each waveform’s quality is included after beat segmentation and before feature extraction.

-The approach to assessing waveform quality follows closely that of Orphanidou et al. The main principle is to utilize the average waveform of a sample, to which all individual waves can be compared.
+The approach to assessing waveform quality follows closely that of Orphanidou et al. The main principle is to utilize the average waveform of a sample, to which all individual waves can be compared*.
 The `sep_beats` function is applied to exclude beats with the following features:
   - (i) Wave length: wave segments that are excessively long or short relative to adjacent waveforms and the average
-  - (ii) Two peaks: segments with two maxima suggestive of two systolic peaks (e.g ectopic beats)
+  - (ii) Two peaks: segments with two maxima (or a rising tail portion) suggestive of two systolic peaks (e.g ectopic beats)
   - (iii) Values below baseline: segments with values significantly below the corrected baseline
   - (iv) Standard Deviations from the Average: Segments with values exceeding a defined number of standard deviations from the average
   - (v) Standard Deviation of Residuals: A set of residual values is first calculated by subtracting a given waveform from the average.
 The standard deviation of all residual values is then calculated.
 Beat segments with high residual values due to physiological change tend to have consistent residual values, whereas beat segments with high residual values due to noise tend to have inconsistent residual values.
 Therefore, waves with noise can be removed more selectively.